 The Research Symposium is an annual event at ASHA's Convention where clinicians and researchers discuss current research in communication sciences and disorders.
 Each year's symposium has a specific research theme.

-The 2021 Symposium will be part of the ASHA Convention Virtual Library.
-Any Convention registrant may view the pre-recorded sessions.
+The 2022 Symposium will be part of the ASHA Convention.
+Any onsite Convention registrant may attend.
 No separate ticket or registration is required.

-The Research Symposium on Speech and Language is funded, in part, by a grant from the National Institute on Deafness and Other Communication Disorders (NIDCD).
+The Research Symposium at ASHA Convention is funded, in part, by a grant from the National Institute on Deafness and Other Communication Disorders (NIDCD).